markterweele/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 Starting in September 2024, the Copilot experience on Windows is changing to enhance data security, privacy, compliance, and simplify the user experience, for users signed in with a Microsoft Entra work or school account.
 [Microsoft 365 Copilot Chat](https://techcommunity.microsoft.com/t5/copilot-for-microsoft-365/updates-to-microsoft-copilot-to-bring-enterprise-data-protection/ba-p/4217152) is available at no additional cost and it redirects users to a new simplified interface designed for work and education.
 [Enterprise data protection (EDP)](/copilot/microsoft-365/enterprise-data-protection) refers to controls and commitments, under the Data Protection Addendum and Product Terms, that apply to customer data for users of Microsoft 365 Copilot and Microsoft 365 Copilot Chat.
 This means that security, privacy, compliance controls and commitments available for Microsoft 365 Copilot will extend to Microsoft 365 Copilot Chat prompts and responses.
 Prompts and responses are protected by the same terms and commitments that are widely trusted by our customers.
 This is an improvement on top of the previous commercial data protection (CDP) promise.
 For more information, see the [Microsoft 365 Copilot Chat updates and enterprise data protection FAQ](/copilot/edpfaq).

-> [!IMPORTANT]
-> To streamline the user experience, updates to the Copilot entry points in Windows are being made for users. **Copilot in Windows (preview) will be removed from Windows**.
-The experience will slightly vary depending on whether your organization has already opted into using Copilot in Windows (preview) or not.

 ## Copilot in Windows (preview) isn't enabled